TheBotAvenger/Roblox-Influencer-Program-Unethical-Videos/report.md

 to the report if this happens.

 ### Video Metrics
-* Total videos: 394,047 videos
+* Total videos: 395,905 videos
-* Total videos found that match keywords: 25,444 videos
+* Total videos found that match keywords: 25,638 videos
+  * Total unprocessed videos: 152 videos
 * Total videos found that are processed and marked: 3,346 videos
   * Information Collection: 2,189 videos
   * Non-Giftcard Robux Giveaways: 967 videos